ignatkulinka/americanRoulette/README.md

 This tab outputs a simulation of the American roulette table.
 This plot can be clicked to place bets.
 The clickable spots follow the general official rules for betting.
 Bets can be stacked on top of each other by clicking them again.

 #### Summary Plots
+**NEW**: Better plots have been added and the old ones have been overhauled.

 This tab provides a useful insight into the statistics behind the current game session.
 Monitor the amount of money won/lost, number of bets won, frequency of winning slots and many more.

 #### Data Output